 We have been an early pioneer in the social casino gaming segment of casual gaming and were among the initial publishers to launch a social casino game on the Facebook platform in 2010 with the release of DoubleDown Casino.
 As the market has shifted materially to mobile platforms in recent years, we have also embraced new distribution channels for our games, which have significantly expanded our overall reach and market opportunity.
 Our games attract players of social casino and casual games, and have been installed over 115 million times to date.
-During 2019 and 2020, an average of 2.8 million players and 2.9 million players, respectively, played our games each month, and for the three months ended March 31, 2021, an average of over 2.6 million players played our games each month.
+During 2019 and 2020, an average of 2.8 million players and 2.9 million players, respectively, played our games each month.